graphops/file-hosting-service/docs/server_guide.md

 The server offers

-- Free queries: Server will always respond to queries about their operator info, software versioning, server health, and file availability.
+- Meta queries: Server will always respond to queries about their operator info, software versioning, server health, files in service, and prices.
 - Free Query Auth Token: Users can obtain a free query auth token for limited access to files.
 This token allows them to download small files.
 - Receipts: Users need to provide TAP receipts in the HTTP header.
 These receipts serve as proof of payment and grant access to the requested resources.